+We are a limited liability company that is treated as a partnership for U.S. federal and most applicable state and local income tax purposes.
+As a result, we generally are not liable for U.S. federal or state and local income taxes in most jurisdictions in which we operate.
 We are subject to taxes, such as income, payroll, sales, use, value-added, property and goods and services taxes, in both the United States and various foreign jurisdictions.
 Our domestic and foreign tax liabilities are subject to various jurisdictional rules regarding the timing and allocation of revenue and expenses.
 Additionally, the amount of income taxes paid is subject to our interpretation of applicable tax laws in the jurisdictions in which we file and to changes in tax laws.
 Significant judgment is required in determining our worldwide provision for income taxes and other tax liabilities.
 From time to time, we may be subject to income and non-income tax audits.
-While we believe we have complied with all applicable income tax laws, there can be no assurance that a governing tax authority will not have a different interpretation of the law and assess us with additional taxes.
-Should we be assessed with additional taxes, there could be a material adverse effect on our business, results of operations, and financial condition.
+While we believe we have complied with all applicable income tax, there can be no assurance that a governing tax authority will not have a different interpretation of the law and financial condition.
 In addition, audits may require ongoing time and attention from our management, which could limit their ability to focus on other aspects of our business and impact our business in the future.